 - ensure that reviewer comments were inclusive and reflect POD’s values; and

 - note any potentially offensive reviewer comments.

-After reading all 285 proposal abstracts, the consultants identified 75 with strong DEI content.
+After reading all 285 proposal abstracts for the 2020 conference, the consultants identified 75 with strong DEI content.
 For these, they read the full proposals and the corresponding reviewer comments: 4% of the proposals had reviewer comments that were perceived to be highly problematic and 11% as problematic (i.e., dismissive or offensive words, narrow understandings of DEI-related topics).
 The consultants have shared recommendations with the conference committee for handling these problematic reviews and identified issues we will need to address in training for reviewers in future years.